jcobena/Kirkwood-g-factor/README.md

 # Kirkwood-g-factor
-Computation of the g-factor (dipole correlation)
+Computation of the g-factor (dipole correlation).
+Check the "example_input" to see the format of the input file.